ananstr/Protest_Violence_From_Image/README.md

 - Crucially, the features computed through convolutional layers are all shared by linear layers for multiple classification tasks.
 This means the main convolutional part of the ResNet acts as a single feature extractor, learning representations that are useful for all the downstream tasks.
 - Multiple Output Heads (Linear Layers for Specific Tasks): After the shared ResNet backbone extracts these features, the network branches into several separate linear (fully connected) layers, each responsible for a specific prediction task:
 - Binary Image Category (Protest or Non-Protest): 1 output neuron.
 This is a binary classification task.
 - Visual Attributes: 10 output neurons.
-Each neuron likely corresponds to the presence/absence of a specific attribute (e.g., "crowd," "sign," "police," etc.), making this 10 separate binary classifications.
+Each neuron corresponds to the presence/absence of a specific attribute (e.g., "crowd," "sign," "police," etc.), making this 10 separate binary classifications.
 - Perceived Violence: 1 output neuron.
 This is a regression task, predicting a continuous score for violence.
 Total Outputs: In total, this single model outputs 1+10+1=12 prediction scores.